dreamstechnology/dreams-web-sdk/README.md

 - `postUpdateToken` a response to `onIdTokenDidExpire` message
 - `postAccountProvisionInitiated` a response to `onAccountProvisionRequested` message
-- `postInvetmentAccountProvisionInitiated` a response to `onInvestmentAccountProvisionRequested` message
+- `postInvestmentAccountProvisionInitiated` a response to `onInvestmentAccountProvisionRequested` message
 - `navigateTo` that has no corresponidng dreams side message

 see the docs about their usage.